 Reduce, dismiss, or uphold the original decision and/or status and conditions imposed.
-In matters related to sex discrimination, sexual harassment, sexual misconduct, or sexual violence, the Institute Appeal Board may also recommend a more serious status.
+In matters related to sex discrimination, sexual harassment, sexual misconduct, or sexual violence, the University Appeal Board may also recommend a more serious status.

 Remand the case for a rehearing or reconsideration of the status or conditions imposed;